What Chris Wants

 His problem: Matt Houser.
 Chris can’t deny his attraction to Matt, but Matt has no idea what Chris’s job really entails and how much it means to him.
 Matt challenges Chris to change his life—and make a place for him in it.
 Can Chris risk telling him the truth?

-What Chris Wants is part of the Men Who Walk the Edge of Honor series.
+is Book 4.5 in the Men Who Walk the Edge of Honor Series

 Dressed in his usual aged and faded T-shirt with comfortably loose shorts, his feet bare and his hair finger-combed, Chris stared at the bed.